-Methamphetamine is a highly addictive and illegal psychostimulant drug that is similar to amphetamine.
-It is used for its powerful euphoric effects, which are similar to those of cocaine.
+Methamphetamine — also known as ice or crystal meth — is a highly addictive psychostimulant drug similar to amphetamine.
+It has powerful euphoric effects similar to those of cocaine.
+But, its use can also be life-threatening.

 Fast facts on methamphetamine